-Date Detition Text (Prayer) No. of Status Demonsible Officer Desnouse Received Petitioner s 13/01/20 LET'S GO AGAINST the build-up of waste-to-energy facility close to residential area.
+Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response 13/01/20 LET'S GO AGAINST the build-up of waste-to-energy facility close to residential area.
 743 (as at 29/01/20 Completed Tabled Council Meeting 28 January 2020 Waste-to- energy facility has huge negative effects on the local community health.
 7/01/20 Responsible Officer - Director City The proposed plan is within a very close proximity to our community.
 Planning, Design and Amenity.
 A more suitable location will be a better option.
-7/01/20 Please stand up and against the decision if you don't want to breathe the toxic air which may be leaking from the waste facility.
-Acknowledgement Email sent to the head petitioner by Governance.
+7/01/20 Please stand up and against the decision if you don't want to breathe the toxic air which may be leaking from the waste facility. head petitioner by Governance.
 Please spread the word in your community, it's all for you, your family and your community.
-22/01/20 Letters have been forwarded to Head petitioners on 21/1/2020, acknowledging Updates: Proposed location- 70 Ordish Road, Dandenong South Vic 3175 and advising that the application has been appealed by the applicant to the Victorian Civil and Administrative Tribunal (VCAT) and therefore the decision to refuse or grant a permit will be made by VCAT rather than Council.
+22/01/20 Letters have been forwarded to Head petitioners on 21/1/2020, acknowledging Updates: Proposed location- 70 Ordish Road, Dandenong South Vic 3175 and advising that the application has been appealed by the applicant to the Victorian Civil and Administrative decision to refuse or grant a permit will be made by VCAT rather than Council.